 Residence in Friendswood valued at $352,770

-Critics accused Taylor of double-dipping into his state travel and campaign accounts.
+In 2010, a California-based ethics watchdog accused Taylor of double-dipping into his state travel and campaign accounts.
 Taylor said he repaid his campaign account (such repayments are not required to be reported).
 The Travis County district attorney's office cleared him of wrongdoing.

 Taylor for years sat on the House Insurance Committee, which has oversight over Texas windstorm insurance policies.
 As of 2011 Taylor had made commissions of at least $300,000 off such policies, according to a KHOU-TV report.
 In 2009 he sponsored HB 4409, which gives the Texas Windstorm Insurance Association unique powers to raise rates on consumers.
 Critics say Taylor should recuse himself from windstorm legislation.
 Taylor has said all legislators know he's an insurance agent who sells windstorm policies and says he has no conflict of interest.